Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 think about it

 From experience, you know that the weather forecast is not always correct.
-So you know that you cannot be completely sure of the weather based on this evidence.
+So. you know that you cannot be completely sure of the weather based on this evidence.
 By making the strength of your belief dependent on the strength of the evidence on hand, your belief is a rational one.
+For your belief to be rational, you consider the evidence both for and against.
+You must weigh up all the available evidence and let that guide your belief.
+Remember, it is not enough to have an opinion in philosophy; you need to justify your claims.

 EXAMPLE

-5. Philosophical and Non-Philosophical Questions
+5a.
+Philosophical and Nonphilosophical Questions

 We have been comparing and contrasting science and philosophy in various ways.
-We have seen that philosophical approaches, though distinct from non-philosophical ones, can complement them.
+We have seen that philosophical approaches, though distinct from nonphilosophical ones, can complement them.

-Let’s look at some other non-philosophical approaches to see how they relate to philosophical approaches.
+Let’s look at some other nonphilosophical approaches to see how they relate to philosophical approaches.
 Consider the topic of human mortality or death, for instance, and see how each approach offers different types of questions.

 • Scientific: What changes does organic life undergo when it dies?